NieneB/InternshipReport/index.md

 The database and API do slow down the process.
 Because the AHN data is really detailed and every 10 meters a point is asked to intersect, the process goes really slow.
 This could be looked into to improve.

 ## Evaluating
 Though, after the first concept of the application, the time was not found to conduct a good testing round and adjust the application to this.
-The advise and comments received in the end, where very useful but were not implemented any more.
+The advice and comments received in the end, where very useful but were not implemented any more.

 The test with the questionnaire was conducted very quickly and not thoroughly.
 The statements posed may be too positively asked.
 5 levels might be giving the people an opportunity of choosing 3 which is no saying.
 The participants are influenced by that they like heritage and understand the project in the bigger picture. participants are biased.
 Not enough participants.